 - No-frill treatments are much more regular (sometimes even daily) compared to the usual Q-switched laser treatments due to its shorter duration per treatment.

-What are the advantages of a usual Q-Switched laser treatment compared to no-frills lasers?
+The advantages of a usual Q-Switched laser treatment compared to short, no-frills lasers

 Results: Expect a tailored program and laser setting for each individual for more effective clearance of pigmentation, pimples or marks with the usual Q-Switched laser treatment.

 Safety: Everything should be done in moderation.
 The risk of side-effects from no-frills laser treatments are greatly increased due the increased number of sessions you would have to go in order to see similar results.
 These side-effects include hypopigmentation (white patches on the skin) and hyperpigmentation (darker pigments due to over-stimulation of the skin).

 Time saving: Usual Q-Switched laser treatments take 12 – 15mins and is done once every 3-4 weeks.
 This saves time compared to no-frills laser treatments which only last for 1-2mins each and you would be advised to do these treatments up to 3-7 times a week.

 Cost-effective: The cost of a usual Q-switched laser treatment done in a clinic averages between $250 – $300.
 No-frills laser treatments might seem cheaper (as low as $30/treatment) due to a lower cost per treatment, but is in fact more expensive in total.
 The shorter duration (1-2mins/treatment) and increased number of treatments (30-50 treatments) required for a no-frills laser treatment will amount to higher cost for a similar result.

 What else should I do when I go for laser treatments?

 Avoid sun tanning for 7 days before and after the treatment.
 Also apply appropriate sunscreen.